ASTEROID ASTROLOGY

 How do I find my Fates placements?

 The Fates asteroids (Klotho 97, Lachesis 120, Atropos 273, Moira 638) are not currently computed on Augurine.
-The master asteroid calculator covers twelve bodies (Vesta, Pallas, Juno, Ceres, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, Briede).
+The master asteroid calculator covers thirteen bodies (Vesta, Pallas, Juno, Ceres, Eros, Psyche, Aphrodite, Amor, Apollo, Fama, Aura, Briede, Lucifer).
 For the Fates, look up each asteroid's number in any ephemeris tool that supports extended asteroid codes.
 This page is a mythological and interpretive reference.

 Are the Fates placements fatalistic?

 The Fates asteroids (Klotho, Lachesis, Atropos, Moira) are not currently computed on Augurine.
-Pair this interpretive framework with Saturn, Pluto, and the Nodes from the master calculator for grounded timing work.
+Pair this interpretive framework with Saturn, Pluto, and the Nodes for grounded timing work.